usegalaxy-eu/website/_posts/2021-07-04-nextcloud-support.md

 ![](/assets/media/b2drop_access.png)

-Once configured you will find an option called "Choose remote files" in the normal Galaxy upload dialog.
+Once configured, you will find an option called "Choose remote files" in the normal Galaxy upload dialogue.
 Choose "Nextcloud/ownCloud" and select your files you want to import.

 ![](/assets/media/nextcloud_file_picker.png)